astronomer/airflow-guides/guides/task-groups.md

 Ultimately, Task Groups give you the flexibility to group and organize your tasks in a number of ways.
 To help guide your implementation of Task Groups, think about:

 - What patterns exist in your DAGs?
-- How can simplifying your DAG's graph can better communicate its purpose?
+- How can simplifying your DAG's graph better communicate its purpose?